microsoftgraph/msgraph-sdk-powershell/src/PersonalContacts/PersonalContacts/docs/v1.0/Update-MgUserContactFolder.md

 Navigation property.
 Read-only.
 Nullable.
-To construct, see NOTES section for CHILDFOLDERS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for CHILDFOLDERS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphContactFolder1[]